 Paediatric Early Warning Score Chart (PEWS) Essay Sample

-The nurses and other clinical healthcare staff members at the paediatrics centres are supposed to use the standardised paediatric early warning score chart along with training to cater to the needs of the child.
+The nurses and other clinical healthcare staff members at the paediatrics centres are supposed to use the standardized paediatric early warning score chart along with training to cater to the needs of the child.

-PEWS score helps in the early detection and intervention of the sick patients and management of deterioration in children.
+PEWS score helps in the early detection and intervention of sick patients and management of deterioration in children.

-Paediatric Early Warning Score Chart (PEWS) includes certain observation categories while providing a care treatment to the young children and infants.
+Paediatric Early Warning Score Chart (PEWS) includes certain observation categories while providing a care treatment to young children and infants.

 The National Paediatric Early Warning Score was introduced to improve the communication of the health status of a deteriorating child from one health board to another.

-Early recognition of any serious illness and neurological problems or respiratory issues will prevent the majority of the cardiac arrests reducing the risk of mortality and morbidity.
+Early recognition of any serious illness and neurological problems or respiratory issues will prevent the majority of cardiac arrests reducing the risk of mortality and morbidity.

 The child’s clinical status must be determined through a combination of situation awareness and monitoring observations of the child that must be shared with other staff members as well.